Brave New World

 Quotes

-the matter with him?' whispered Lenina.
-Her eyes were wide with
+'What's the matter with him?' whispered Lenina.
+Her eyes were wide with horror and amazement.

 'Old?' she repeated.
 But the Director's old; lots of people are old; they're not like that.
 'That's because we don't allow them to be like that.'”